-Life Healthcare Funding Limited was incorporated in South Africa and is in the business of borrowing and/or lending funds.
+Life Healthcare Funding Limited was incorporated in South Africa and is in the business of borrowing and/or lending of funds.
+The company operates principally in South Africa.

 There have been no material changes to the nature of the company's business from the prior year.